- General passphrase information

 It is your responsibility, as a user of Calvin computer technology, to make sure that all your account passphrases are as secure as possible.
 That includes creating a secure secret question with an answer that only you know the answer to.
 If you do not know the answer to your secret question, you may update your Calvin secret question and answer here.
 The answer to your secret question is not case sensitive and ignores any punctuation that is used.

-At Calvin, your passphrase requires 15 or more characters with two different character sets.
+At Calvin, your passphrase requires a minimum of 15 and maximum of 30 characters with two different character sets.
 Some examples of character sets are lowercase letters, uppercase letters, numbers, or special characters like a space or punctuation.
 The longer the passphrase, the longer it takes to hack.
 With 96 characters available, it would take three months for a supercomputer to hack an 8-character passphrase, but would take years to hack a 15-character passphrase and your Calvin passphrase expires every 365 days (visit this external link for more information on password recovery speeds).

 If at any time you think your passphrase has been compromised, you should change it immediately and notify the CIT HelpDesk (x6-8555).